module

 user.save! # Persist the change

-Returns self
+Returns self for chaining.

 Decrement a numeric column by a specific amount (default 1) without running validations or callbacks.
 Updates the database directly and updates the in-memory value.